-When my younger son, Joshua, reached 10 years of age he became remarkably obedient to his mother and me.
-Both of my sons were always well-behaved, but this change in Josh was very noticeable.
-What happened to create Josh's movement towards strikingly better behavior?
-We didn't find out until years later when we heard Josh give his testimony.
-Josh said that when he was about 10 years old he decided that he loved us, his mommy and daddy, so much that he didn't ever want to hurt us by disobeying us!
-When I heard Josh say this, I almost fell off my chair!
-What he said was every parent's dream: his obedience came from love, not fear of consequences.
+When my younger son, Joshua, turned 10, he became remarkably obedient to his mother and me.
+Both of my sons were always well-behaved, but this change in Josh was especially noticeable.
+What caused Joshua's behavior to improve so significantly?
+We didn't find out until years later when we heard Josh share his testimony.
+He said that around age 10, he decided that he loved us, his mommy and daddy, so much that he never wanted to hurt us by disobeying us!
+When I heard Josh say this, I almost fell out of my chair!
+What he expressed was every parent's dream: his obedience stemmed from love, not fear of consequences.

-But what does this have to do with learning to be like Jesus?
-Everything!
-From a lifetime of being loved by his Father, Jesus perfectly obeyed his Father because of love for his Father.
-He says this in a number of places, but perhaps one of the clearest is found in John 14:31 "the world must learn that I love the Father and that I do exactly what my Father has commanded me."
+But how does this relate to learning to be like Jesus?
+It’s everything!
+Jesus, who has experienced a lifetime of being loved by his Father, perfectly obeys his Father out of love for his Father.
+He says this in several places, but perhaps one of the clearest is found in John 14:31, "the world must learn that I love the Father and that I do exactly what my Father has commanded me."
 (NIV84).

-Jesus expected His followers to live with the same kind of love-prompted obedience.
-In John 14:15 Jesus says, "If you love me, you will keep my commandments."
-(HCSB).
-These words were given in the context Jesus deeply loving his disciples for over three years.
+Jesus expected His followers to live with the same love-prompted obedience.
+In John 14:15, Jesus says, "If you love me, you will keep my commandments" (HCSB).
+These words were spoken in the context of Jesus deeply loving his disciples for over three years.
 So, in a sense, Jesus is saying, "I have shown you how truly loved you are, and you have responded with love for me.
 Now let your love for me motivate your obedience to me."

 I hope this is taking root in your heart.
 God is constantly pouring his love upon us, and he wants us to grasp that love so that we cannot help but respond with loving obedience.
 This is what my son, Josh, did.
 Josh didn't make that decision in a vacuum.
-He knew that he was deeply loved, treasured, respected, cared for, etc. Without meaning to be tooting my own horn, let me share some words from a poem Josh gave me several years ago: "They were happy, well behaved children who obeyed willingly one whom they knew could be trusted, one whom they did not fear...
-These two boys somehow knew that their father delighted in them and that he always had their best interest in mind."
+He knew that he was deeply loved, treasured, respected, cared for, etc. Without meaning to boast, let me share some words from a poem Josh gave me years ago: "They were happy, well-behaved children who obeyed willingly one whom they knew could be trusted, one whom they did not fear...
+These two boys somehow knew that their father delighted in them and that he always had their best interest inmind."

 How about you?
 Do you truly know that Abba, Father, loves you, delights in you and always has your best interest in mind?
-Does your obedience flow from your heart freely because you know that you are loved, or are you still trying to obey to earn His love?
+Does your obedience freely flow from your heart because you know that you are loved, or are you still trying to obey to earn his love?
 You cannot be like Jesus until you get this right!
-If we are to be like Jesus, it means that we press into His love more and more so that we never, ever doubt it!
-When we live in His love, experiencing it ever more fully in innumerable ways, we will obey freely and fully, just like Jesus.
+If we are to be like Jesus, it means that we press into his love more and more so that we never, ever doubt it!
+When we live in his love, experiencing it ever more fully in innumerable ways, we will indeed obey freely and fully, just like Jesus.

-Learning to be loved so that in love I will freely obey and become more and more like Jesus.
+Learning to live loved so that, in love, I will freely obey and become more like Jesus.

 Tom, one of Abba's children

-Learning to be loved so that in love I will freely obey and become more and more like Jesus.
+Learning to live loved so that, in love, I will freely obey and become more like Jesus.

 Tom, one of Abba's children